 Click on the question to reveal the answer in a dropdown box.

 TDOT plans to make improvements to Franklin Road, from south of SR 441 (Moores Lane) to SR 253 (Concord Road) in Williamson County.
 The project includes reconstruction and widening from approximately 2.63 miles.

 Preliminary work on the project began summer 2017.
 Originally, the project was expected to be completed in fall 2020; however, a multitude of utility conflicts have extended the timeline for the project and the scheduled phases of construction have been adjusted accordingly.
-Phase I is on schedule to be completed in December 2020, with Phase II to be completed in April 2022.
+The traffic swap to begin Phase II work is expected to start in the spring of 2021.

 Unexpected utility issues have created conflicts that have prevented the project from moving forward.
 TDOT and the contract are working diligently to resolve the issues, and every effort is being made to progress work.

 The Franklin Road project requires an exceptionally large number of utility relocations.
 It’s typical for TDOT to coordinate multiple utility relocations for urban widening projects.
 Similar projects of this size typically require line relocations between five to six utility companies.
 TDOT is coordinating with eleven different utilities for the Franklin Road project.

 In addition to the extensive utility relocation work, the contractor has made significant progress building retaining walls and box culverts, installing storm drain, and performing gradework wherever possible.